louiedinh/python-practice-projects/content/pages/templating-engine.md

 Problem Statement
 -----------------

-We will use the jinja2/django syntax because that is what people are most familiar with.
+We will stick closely to the jinja2/django syntax because that is what people are most familiar with.
 If you're feeling adventerous, feel free to invent your own syntax.

 The rendering of a template should be fairly easy.
 The template